14 — The Grind Continues

 Gear Tutor

-A friendly NPC in Viridian City who explains the basics: gear drops, the EMBER menu, set bonuses, the Bounty Board.
-New players won’t be lost; veterans can walk right past.
+A Viridian City NPC who walks new players through the basics — gear drops, the EMBER menu, set bonuses, the Bounty Board.
+Veterans walk past without breaking stride.

-Every feature tonight serves one of three goals:
+Every feature built tonight served one of three purposes:

-This is what separates a ROM hack from a game.
+This is the difference between a ROM hack and a game.
 The base Pokémon experience is about collecting.
-Ancient Ember is about investing — every shard spent, every battle fought, every gear equipped is a choice that shapes your run.
+Ancient Ember is about investing — every shard spent, every battle fought, every gear equipped a decision that shapes the run.
+Too many men work on parts of things.
+Tonight was about fitting the parts into a whole.

 By the Numbers